Coolapk-Code9527/Rin-Blog/README.md

 17. Responsive dual-column article grid layout for desktop with optimized single-column view on mobile devices
 18. Enhanced article card design with consistent height, elegant visual style and improved accessibility
 19. Smart tag coloring system that automatically assigns visually distinct colors to different tags
-20. Advanced filtering and categorization of articles with improved navigation
-21. Interactive loading states and visual feedback for better user experience
+20. Rich content metadata with helpful indicators for article freshness, status, and importance
-22. For more features, please refer to https://xeu.life
+21. For more features, please refer to https://xeu.life

 # User Interface
 - **Responsive Navigation**: Adapts seamlessly to different screen sizes with optimized layouts for desktop, tablet, and mobile devices